junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "Because I want to punish you!"
 The Empty scolds.
 "You're loud, you're annoying, and bad boys get punished.
 So consider this your eternal punishment.
 Hey, on the bright side, you get to watch your boyfriend from here for eternity -- oh wait, only until he dies -- while you, I assure you, going back to sleep would simply be a far better option for you."

 At that, he starts to feel the pain in his body and mind.
 Black goo of emptiness shapes and wraps around him, acting like ropes and whips and knives.
 Everywhere it touches, the existence does not.
 Cutting him, piercing him, drilling holes then reaching through the wounds, reaching deep inside.
 And when it retreats temporarily, Cas finds himself healed, wounds filled with fresh-grown bones and flesh -- only to be cut open and drilled and minced, again, and again.
-Like the Prometheus and the Greek eagle -- with the repeatedly eaten and grown-back liver.
+Like the Prometheus and the Greek eagle, with the repeatedly eaten and grown-back liver.
 Trapped and punished for eternity.

 Cas almost laughs.
 If he gets to be punished like Prometheus, that surely means he finally did something good, right?
 Saved the humans.
 Saved Dean.

+*If the Empty thinks *this* can make him succumb, it doesn't know him very well.*

 Cas lets the sensation of pain and agony resting at the periphery of his mind, looking up through the projection at Dean again, smiling.

-If this is the cost to pay, if this is what can keep Dean safe, then all is worth it.
+*If this is the cost to pay, if this is what can keep Dean safe, then all is worth it.*

-"Dean," he murmurs, knowing too well the human wouldn't be able to hear him from the Earth but Cas says it anyway.
+"Dean," he murmurs, knowing too well the human couldn't hear him from the Earth but Cas says it anyway.
 "Don't worry about me.
 Just, go live the life, be yourself.
 Be happy."

 He chews his own word, considering, saying it again.
 "I'm already happy enough, Dean.
 Now it's your turn.
 You should find your true happiness without me now."